jamesnvc/occasionallycogent/_drafts/how_we_use_datomic.md

 # What We Did

 Originally, we used Datomic in the way we usually use traditional databases -- have a `db` namespace, which has a bunch of functions to wrap calling db functions.
-While this was reasonable when using a SQL database (since the db functions themselves are defined in SQL, using [YesQL][] that need a bit of wrapping), it seemed like we were kind of missing out on some of the advantages of Datomic.
+While this was reasonable when using a SQL database (since the db functions themselves are defined in SQL (using [YesQL][]) and need a bit of wrapping), it seemed like we were missing out on some of the advantages of Datomic.
 Since Datomic's `transact` function takes vectors of normal Clojure data, there seemed to be an opportunity to coalesce how our code communicated with the database.

 My goal was to refactor things so that instead of all the database functions directly calling `transact`, they would return transaction data, that would be passed into one wrapper function.